datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter2.md

 ```

-You can the assignment operator **<-** to create new variables.
+You can use the assignment operator ( <- ) to create new variables.

-For instance you can create a new object called "four" which will be equal to 2+2:
+For instance, you can create a new object called "four" which will be equal to 2+2:

 `four <- 2+2`

 `@instructions`
-Please create a new object called _five_, which is the result of dividing
+Please create a new object called _five_, which is the result of dividing ten between two.

 `@hint`
 The operator for divisions is /